- 2023-01-25: Updated for X-Plane 1200 – seasonal export commands

 - 2013-07-23: Updated For X-Plane 1040 – REGION_DREF command

 Library.txt files are text files that sit directly inside a scenery package and tell X-Plane how to use the objects and other graphic resources in other parts of the flight simulator.
 Without a library.txt file a scenery package’s contents are used for its own DSF and ENV files, but with a library.txt file a scenery package can replace the models and artwork from other parts of the simulator.

 Library files work by mapping virtual paths to files in the scenery package.
 One virtual path can be mapped to multiple graphic resources; in many cases X-Plane will randomly pick between the choices to create more scenery variety.

-A region is any set of 1×1 DSF or ENV file locations; regions are specified as a series of rectangles along latitude and longitude lines.
+A region is any set of 1×1 DSF file locations; regions are specified as a series of rectangles along latitude and longitude lines.
 The union of all such rectangles forms a region.